ali-hue-byte/EncodeX/README.md

 ### Features in this Prototype ✅
 - Text encryption and decryption
 - Password strength checking
-- Files/Folders Encryption and Decreption (Save file after decryption in order to restore it to its original format and make it usable again)
+- Files/Folders Encryption and Decreption
-- Save Encrypted or decrypted data
+- Save Encrypted / decrypted data or file informations
 - Modern UI built with XAML and WPF
 - Color Changing animations (*More animations coming soon!*)
 - Large files support